 15) Why do I need a preoperative appointment?
 This is an essential appointment to prepare you for your upcoming surgery.
 Dr. Lopez will take preoperative photographs at the visit as well as go over the procedure again to ensure that everyone is on the same page.
 All questions that you have will be answered on that visit as well.
 You will often times be given your prescriptions on the preoperative visit day.

 16) What else can I do to do to prepare for surgery?
-Dr. Lopez likes to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
+Dr. Lopez and Dr. Perro like to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
 Pineapple juice can help minimize the postoperative swelling.
 Patients that use tobacco will be asked to stop for six weeks before and six weeks following surgery.
 Tobacco has properties that impede wounds from healing.
 Dr. Lopez will encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.

 17) What about my daily medications before surgery?
 In general you will be allowed to take most of your daily medications.
 Medications that thin the blood such as ibuprofen, vitamin E, and herbal supplements need to be stopped two weeks before surgery.
 You can continue to take a multivitamin.
 Aspirin needs to be stopped three weeks before surgery.
 Dr. Lopez will provide a “Medication List” that reviews all medications and supplements to avoid prior to surgery.

 18) Do I need any special prescriptions before surgery?
-Dr. Lopez will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
+Dr. Lopez and Dr. Perro will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
 He also asks you to start taking Vitamin C 1 gram per day for 1 week before surgery to continue for 2 weeks after surgery.

 NECKLIFT POSTOPERATIVE INSTRUCTIONS 19) What will I feel when I wake up from surgery?
 Most patients report only mild to moderate discomfort associated with some tightness or pulling.
 This pulling sensation, most noticeable under the chin, subsides after about three weeks.
 Dr. Lopez will make sure you are not nauseated or queasy.